tezos-reward-distributor-organization/tezos-reward-distributor/readme.md

 - Enhanced calculation steps aka phases
 - Ability to exclude owners or founders
 - Payment to custom address
-- Merging of multiple payments towars an address into single payment
+- Merging of multiple payments towards an address into single payment
 - Ability to choose where rewards of excluded or min delegated accounts go: share among other delegators, send to founders, do nothing e.g. leave in balance.

+Check license and notice.txt files for more information.

 ## V4 Announcement
 With V4 TRD can use tezos node to make calculations.
 This way, dependency on tzscan is relieved.

 ## Tezos Reward Distributor : Run & Forget

 DISCLAIMER : TEZOS REWARD DISTRIBUTOR IS PROVIDED AS IS.
 IT IS UNDER CONSTANT DEVELOPMENT.
 EVENT THOUGH IT IS WELL TESTED, PLEASE USE WITH CARE.
 ALWAYS MAKE A PRE-RUN IN DRY MODE BEFORE MAKING ACTUAL PAYMENTS.
 IF YOU WANT TO RUN IN SERVICE MODE DO IT AFTER YOU ARE CONFIDENT WITH THE APPLICATION AND IN SERVICE MODE DO NOT UPDATE OFTEN.

-### Tezos Reward Distributor
+## Tezos Reward Distributor

 A software for distributing baking rewards with delegators.
 This is not a script but service which can run in the background all the time.
 It can track cycles and make payments.
 It does not have to be used as a service, It can also be used interactively.